HKingz/GKD/README.md

 # GKD

-I created Peter-bochs debugger for os dev.
-I renamed it to GKD because peter-bochs only supports bochs but GKD support qemu too.
+It is a kernel debugger for os dev.
+It was called peter-bochs and I renamed it to GKD because peter-bochs only supports bochs but GKD support qemu too.
 The reasons I created it are:

-bochs internal debugger is hard to dump out some x86 data structure, i need a faster way to do it. tired with command line i need a way to profiling part of my kernel, some bugs are really hard to trace without this feature source level debug support
+1. bochs internal debugger is hard to dump out some x86 data structure, i need a faster way to do it. tired with command line
+2. i need a way to profiling part of my kernel, some bugs are really hard to trace without this feature source level debug support

 # Blog